ibabushkin/ibabushkin.github.io/sources/0x08 - How to make your Touchpad stop working.md

 ```
 And - oh wonder - it works.
 It works not.
 You know what I mean, right?
 That's it for now - useless article on trivial stuff over.

+## Update (January 2017)
+Since Arch Linux seemingly replaced `evdev` with `libinput` in all cases, you need
+to adjust the instructions above for a config file with similar content and `libinput`
+in it's name.
+The syntax and semantics remain the same, however.